The following working groups have been established under the HWCA Work Plan 2007-2009:

 As part of the Nationally Consistent Approval Framework for Workplace Rehabilitation Providers, providers may be required to undergo a workers compensation authority initiated on-site evaluation.
 During their three years of approval the provider is also required to undertake annual self-evaluations.

-The Workplace Rehabilitation Providers Evaluation Manual builds on the information contained in the Guide: Nationally Consistent Approval Framework for Workplace Rehabilitation Providers and provides workplace rehabilitation providers with guidance, information and tools to conduct self-evaluations and participate in evaluations initiated by the workers compensation authority.
+The Workplace Rehabilitation Providers Evaluation Manual and the Evaluation tool builds on the information contained in the Guide: Nationally Consistent Approval Framework for Workplace Rehabilitation Providers and provides workplace rehabilitation providers with guidance, information and tools to conduct self-evaluations and participate in evaluations initiated by the workers compensation authority.
 The Evaluation Manual must be used in conjunction with the Guide.

 Return to work rates